CERSGIS/Google-Earth-Engine-Training/training/modules/module2.md

 - [The Code Editor guide ](https://developers.google.com/earth-engine/tutorials/playground) to get familiar with the Code Editor environment.
-- For more thorough JavaScript tutorials, see [these Mozilla developer resources](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-- For an introduction to programming, with examples in JavaScript, see [Eloquent JavaScript](http://eloquentjavascript.net/).
 - For suggestions on JavaScript coding style, see the [Google JavaScript Style Guide](http://google.github.io/styleguide/javascriptguide.xml).